International Minor for Engineers

 - At least 3 credits must be completed at the 300-level or above.

 - At least one course must be Comparative Perspectives (see below)

 - Language courses in student’s proficiency language that are 5th-semester or above, or beginning-level courses in language courses other than student’s proficiency language may be used.

-Currently, we don’t publish a list of approved International Courses because the list would be so vast.
+For a list of currently approved global/intercultural courses click here.
 We recommend perusing the LSA course guide to see what might interest you.
 If you find one you think might count toward the minor, you can submit it for approval using the International Minor Course Approval Request Form; our faculty advisor will review the course and e-mail you with the results.